Medicine - Inherent Requirements

 - the reasonability of costs and logistical impact.

 Reasonable adjustments may include modification to assessment and provision of additional support services; however, adjustments cannot be provided which would undermine the core or inherent learning required and thus compromise the academic integrity of the Program.

-Find the inherent requirements statement for the University of Adelaide's Bachelor of Medicine and Bachelor of Surgery (MBBS) program below.
+Find the inherent requirements statement for the University of Adelaide's medical program below.

 Observational skills (vision, hearing, smell and touch) are required as part of this program.
 Skills required include: